mgdesaix/AMRE/README.md

 # AMRE
-collection of scripts of LCWG data for Setophaga ruticilla
+collection of scripts for LCWG data of Setophaga ruticilla samples